Scattering Signatures of Invasion Percolation

-Second, this peak becomes sharper and higher as the distance between germs increases, and the fractal correlations can correlatively develop up to a larger scale.
-Looking in more detail, Fig.~\ref{fig:SQnorm} shows that, for the considered $Q$'s, $I_N(Q,p)$ barely depends on $Q$ except close to $p_c$.
-This behavior corresponds to the plateau of Fig.~\ref{fig:SO-Q-germs-belowpc} at $Q.\xi <1$.
-In this regime, $I_N(Q,p)$ depends on the germ fraction for $d_g< \xi$ only, corresponding to $x_g > \xi^{-3}$.
-In contrast, close to $p_c$, $\xi$ is large enough for the coherence to be limited by either $d_g$ or $1/Q$. $I_N(Q,p)$ then increases when, respectively, the germ fraction or $Q$ decrease.
-In particular, close to percolation and for a low germ fraction, such that both $Q.\xi $ and $Q.d_g$ are larger than unity. $I_N(Q,p)$ becomes limited by the fractal behavior $Q^{-d_f}$.
+Second, the peak of the normalized structure factor becomes sharper and higher as the distance between germs increases, and the fractal correlations can correlatively develop up to a larger scale.
+Looking in more detail, Figs.\ref{fig:SQnorm}a and \ref{fig:SQnorm}b show that, for the considered $Q$'s, $I_N(Q,p)$ barely depends on $Q$ except close to $p_c$.
+This behavior corresponds to the plateau of Fig.~\ref{fig:SO-Q-germs-belowpc}a at $Q.\xi <1$.
+In this regime, as long as $d_g>\xi$, corresponding to $x_g < \xi^{-3}$, $I_N(Q,p) \approx \xi^{d_f}$ does not depend on the germ fraction either.
+In contrast, close to $p_c$, $\xi$ is large enough for the coherence to be limited by either $d_g$ or $1/Q$. $I_N(Q,p)$ then increases when the germ fraction or $Q$ decrease.
+In particular, for a low enough germ fraction (such that both $Q.\xi $ and $Q.d_g$ are larger than unity), $I_N(Q,p)$ becomes limited by the fractal behavior $Q^{-d_f}$.